eaglenguyen/Neurable-Android-Challenge-Eagle/README.md

 ## Expected Time Commitment
 - This challenge is designed to take **2-3 hours** for an experienced developer.
 - Focus on core tasks like UI design, data simulation, and state management.

----

-We look forward to your submission!
-If you have any questions, please contact us at **[Insert Contact Email]**.